shanemcd/ansible-tower-vagrant-cluster/README.md

 $ vagrant up
 ```

-Once provisioning is complete, the Tower UI will be available at [http://tower-1.local](http://tower-1.local).
+Once provisioning is complete, Tower will be available at [http://tower.local](http://tower.local).

-#### Possible Improvements

-- Use something like HAProxy to load balance HTTP traffic between the Tower nodes.